aleos-dev/weather-tracker/README.md

 #### Thymeleaf Integration

 Servlets utilize Thymeleaf templates for dynamic content rendering, managed through `AbstractThymeleafServlet`.
 The template engine is configured centrally, allowing shared settings across templates.
-This setup ensures that templates are processed in response to requests, with context data injected from servlet reque

 **Thymeleaf** is a modern server-side Java templating engine designed to blend HTML templates with dynamic data in a readable and maintainable way.
 Unlike JSP, which embeds Java code directly within HTML, Thymeleaf allows you to define